alhertz/alhertz.github.io/_posts/2014-05-4-why-i-work-at-gumroad.md

   <figcaption>Sun Hotel in Lafayette, LA - June 2012 </figcaption>
 </figure>

 When I got into design, I didn't do it because I necessarily wanted to.
 I did it because it was necessary to better promote the art I deeply cared about.
 But as word got out that I had a bit of a knack for it I started doing it for my friends' bands too.
 Eventually, friends of friends' came calling and ultimately, people I had never met before.
 By the time I was in college, I was working as a freelance designer exclusively for musicians while I got a degree in music industry studies in New Orleans.
-Things we're going pretty well.
+Things were going pretty well.

 Everything I learned about design whether it be for web or print I would apply to my band at the time [Sun Hotel](http://wwww.sunhotelsounds.com).
 All we ever wanted to do was to be able to pay the rent with our music and in a short while I became intimately familiar how hard that was to do independently.